top of page

 We will determine the position of the tipis with you, prior to the construction date.
 If you have booked a venue, some may have specific areas where they like these pitched.
 However, it is also necessary for the booking party to sign off the final the positioning prior to construction on the day.
 It will not possible for us to move the tipis once they are up.

-Clear access to the site, this may mean having driveways clear of cars and pathways clear.
-A toilet (portaloo) for the crew, especially in empty fields.
+Clear and easy access to the site, this may mean having driveways clear of cars and pathways clear.
+We will have large vans, a pick up truck with a very long trailer for the poles.
+A toilet (portaloo) for the crew, especially in empty fields is preferable.

 Do I need a generator and cabling?